+As at As at

-As at 31 st March 2023 As at 31 st March 2022 Trade payables 4.97 6.19 - total outstanding dues of micro enterprises and small enterprises (refer note (b)) 241.05 345.60 - total outstanding dues of creditors other than micro enterprises and small enterprises 246.02 351.79
+31st March 2023 31st March 2022

+Trade payables 4.97 6.19

+- total outstanding dues of micro enterprises and small enterprises (refer note (b)) 241.05 345.60

+- total outstanding dues of creditors other than micro enterprises and small enterprises 246.02 351.79
-(a) Trade payables are non-interest bearing and are normally settled based on the agreed payment terms.

-(b) The Company has certain dues to suppliers registered under Micro, Small and Medium Enterprises Development Act, 2006 ('MSMED Act').
+- (a) Trade payables are non-interest bearing and are normally settled based on the agreed payment terms. - (b) The Company has certain dues to suppliers registered under Micro, Small and Medium Enterprises Development Act, 2006 ('MSMED Act').
 The disclosures pursuant to the said MSMED Act are as follows:

-As at 31 st March 2023 As at 31 st March 2022 (i) The principal amount remaining unpaid as at the end of the year 4.97 6.19 (ii) The amount of interest accrued and remaining unpaid at the end of the year - - (iii) Amount of interest paid by the Company in terms of Section 16, of (MSMED Act 2006) along with the amounts of payments made beyond the appointed date during the year - - (iv) The amount of further interest remaining due and payable in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the (MSMED Act 2006) - -
+As at 31st March 2023 As at 31st March 2022 (i) The principal amount remaining unpaid as at the end of the year 4.97 6.19 (ii) The amount of interest accrued and remaining unpaid at the end of the year + - (iii) Amount of interest paid by the Company in terms of Section 16, of (MSMED Act 2006) along with the amounts of payments made beyond the appointed date during the year - - (iv) The amount of further interest remaining due and payable in the succeeding years, until such date when the interest dues as above are actually paid to the small enterprises for the purpose of disallowance as a deductible expenditure under Section 23 of the (MSMED Act 2006) - -